david672orford/tech-for-teaching/file-formats/video/index.md

 versions of the MPEG standards have expired or will expire soon.
 Second, many of the remaining patents are so narrow and arbitrary that they can be circumvented simply by selecting a slightly different solution.
-Third, if the royalties become too onerous, large organizations may start fighting back in the courts and bring their own defensive patent portfolios to bear.
+Third, if the royalties become too onerous, large corporate sponsors of a competing standard can fighting back in the courts and bring their own defensive patent portfolios to bear.

 ### Ogg Theora Video

 One company which attempted to produce a patent free video coder is On2 Technologies.
 Their programers studied the known video encoding patents and avoided doing what was described in them.
-In September 2001 they released their VP3 video format for free use and the Xiph.org Foundation (which had already produced the OGG Vorbis and FLAC audio formats) developed it furthur into the Theora video format.
-Though early implementations of Theora had defects which impaired quality, but by 2009 these had been corrected and Theora was producing results comparable to those of the first MPEG-4 format, ASP.
+In September 2001 they released their VP3 video format for royalty-free use and the Xiph.org Foundation (which had already produced the OGG Vorbis and FLAC audio formats) developed it furthur into the Theora video format.
+Though early implementations of Theora had defects which impaired quality, by 2009 these had been corrected and Theora was producing results comparable to those of the first MPEG-4 format, ASP.

 Early drafts of the HTML5 standard required that web browsers be able to play Theora video Vorbis audio in an OGG container.
 Advocates of a free and open